jmgurvitch/art-of-data/pythonlists.md

     Create a new element slot in position 2 (counting from 0), fill it with 8.8, and move all subsequent elements down by one element slot.

 7. Write a line of code that would place `6.0` at the beginning of the list.

+    `minute_miles.insert(0, 6.0)`

-8. Explain what this line of code would do: `del minute_miles[2]`
+9. Explain what this line of code would do: `del minute_miles[2]`

+    The opposite of insert: clear the data in slot 2 (counting from 0), shift every element one slot down, and remove the final slot (which is now empty).

-9. Write a line of code that would delete the last record in the list.
+11. Write a line of code that would delete the last record in the list.
-10. Explain what this line of code would do: `minute_miles.remove(8.1)`
+12. Explain what this line of code would do: `minute_miles.remove(8.1)`
-11. Write a line of code that would delete `8.3` from the list.
+13. Write a line of code that would delete `8.3` from the list.
-12. What would happen if the same time appears in the list twice, and `remove()` was used?
+14. What would happen if the same time appears in the list twice, and `remove()` was used?
 Does it remove both instances?
-13. What happens if you try to remove `3.3`?
+15. What happens if you try to remove `3.3`?